anusharajeev99-crypto/Commerce-CA-Career-Research/README.md

 ## 👩‍🎓About

-This is my personal research project on the Chartered Accountant (CA) career path.
+This repository contains my research and learning about Accountancy paths.

+---

+## 📂Contents
+- Career pathway slides
+- Notes on accounting and AI in commerce

 ---